carpentries-incubator/lesson-gpu-programming/episodes/first_program.Rmd

 launch(stream, config, vector_add_gpu, a_gpu.data.ptr, b_gpu.data.ptr, c_gpu.data.ptr, size)
 ~~~

-This is how the output should look like when running the code in a Jupyter Notebook:
+This is how the output should look when running the code in a Jupyter Notebook:

 ~~~output
 ---------------------------------------------------------------------------